 1. Shape and dimensions of retro-reflective devices in Class IA or IB

 1.1.
-The shape of the illuminating surfaces must be simple, and not easily confused at normal observation distances, with a letter, a digit or a triangle.
+The shape of the illuminating surfaces shall not be easily confused with the triangular shape, as prescribed for retro-reflectors mentioned in paragraph 2.1., from a minimum observation distance of [10] metres..

-1.2.
-The preceding paragraph 1.1. notwithstanding, a shape resembling the letters or digits of simple form O, I, U or 8 is permissible.

-2. Shape and dimensions of retro-reflective devices in Classes IIIA and IIIB (see appendix to this annex)
+2. Shape and dimensions of retro-reflective devices in Classes IIIA and IIIB

 2.1.
 The illuminating surfaces of retro-reflective devices in Classes IIIA and IIIB must have the shape or an equilateral triangle.
 If the word “TOP” is inscribed in one corner, the apex of that corner must be directed upwards.